nvim-neorg/neorg/docs/CONTRIBUTING.md

 When adding stuff, use lua only. `vim.cmd` in extreme cases :)

 ### Ideas for modules if you don't have any:
+- [ ] A `core.api` module to wrap potential internal functions and add extra safety checks so they can be used by anyone.
 - [ ] A `core.norg` module to read, parse and convert .norg files into a sort of syntax tree (currently being worked on)
 - [ ] A utility module to add wrap several monotonous functions
 - [ ] A module to simplify interactions and manipulation of text, something really important for a plugin like neorg :)